mshibanami/xcstrings-cli/README.md

 **List supported languages:**

 If `xcodeprojPaths` is configured, this command lists languages from your Xcode project (knownRegions) and excludes `Base`.
-If `xcodeprojPaths` is not configured, it lists languages observed in the xcstrings file.
+Otherwise, it lists languages appeared in the xcstrings file.

 ```bash
 xcs languages